-God extends His love and salvation to every person regardless of his socioeconomic status or nationality.
+In responding to the question: Does God favor people, the Bible teaches that the Lord extends His love and salvation to every person regardless of his socioeconomic status or nationality.
 As a righteous judge, God decides every case on its merits rather than according to the personalities involved.
 Job declared, “Yet He is not partial to princes, nor does He regard the rich more than the poor; for they are all the work of His hands” (Job 34:19).
-Some earthly judges may favor personal friends but the Lord of heaven is no respecter of persons (Deut.
-10:17; Acts 10:34; Gal.
-2:6; Eph.
-6:9), and His followers are to be like Him.
+Some earthly judges may favor personal friends but the Lord of heaven is no respecter of persons (Deuteronomy 10:17; Acts 10:34; Galatians 2:6; Ephesians 6:9), and His followers are to be like Him.

-And in the NT, Paul stresses that Christians should not favor some more than others “[B]ut glory, honor, and peace to everyone who works what is good, to the Jew first and also to the Greek.
+And in the New Testament, Paul stressed that Christians should not favor some more than others “[B]ut glory, honor, and peace to everyone who works what is good, to the Jew first and also to the Greek.
 For there is no partiality with God” (Romans 2:10-11).
-And he adds, “For in Christ Jesus neither circumcision or uncircumcision avails anything, but faith working through love” (Galatians 5:6).
+And he added, “For in Christ Jesus neither circumcision or uncircumcision avails anything, but faith working through love” (Galatians 5:6).

-From Cornelius’ vision, Peter learned that God does not favor and makes Himself known to all that seek righteousness, whether they are Jews or Gentiles.
+From the vision regarding Cornelius, Peter learned that God does not favor and makes Himself known to all that seek righteousness, whether they are Jews or Gentiles.
 Peter said, “In truth I perceive that God shows no partiality” (Acts 10:34).
 And he exhorted the believers to walk in this principle, “And if you call on the Father, who without partiality judges according to each one’s work, conduct yourselves throughout the time of your stay here in fear” (1 Peter 1:17).

-And James gives hope to the poor who have been suffering in this life, “Has God not chosen the poor of this world to be rich in faith and heirs of the kingdom which He promised to those who love Him” (James 2:5).
-And he invites the believers to obey Christ’s command, “you shall love your neighbor as yourself” (James 2:8).
+And James gave hope to the poor who have been suffering in this life.
+He wrote, “Has God not chosen the poor of this world to be rich in faith and heirs of the kingdom which He promised to those who love Him” (James 2:5).
+And he invited the believers to obey Christ’s command, “you shall love your neighbor as yourself” (James 2:8).

 In His service,